 From your practice hikes you’ll have ‘taught your body’ what feels comfortable.
 Try to maintain that, taking 5-10 minute rest breaks every hour or so.
 You’ll find you can easily do five miles or more even on your first hikes.

-As you gain experience, and develop stamina, those hikes can become longer and longer with less risk of fatigue or injury.
+As you gain experience and stamina, those hikes can become longer and longer with less risk of fatigue or injuries like muscle cramps.

 Load up your backpack and lace up your boots.
 The longer your hike can last, the more of that beautiful scenery you get to enjoy.